aubreyaubrey/sweatersite/content/projects/obey-cardigan.md

 This sweater is a fairly thin knit and will definitely be going in the handwash pile.
 With a delicate weave like this, it's important to be mindful of too much agitation while washing.

 > Want to take the best care of your sweaters?
-Here are some tips for washing and drying <a href="/washing-and-drying-sweaters-by-hand">by hand</a>
+Here are some tips for <a href="/blog/2024/01/how-to-care-for-your-knitwear/">caring for natural fiber knitwear</a>.

 I think it's common for people to think that opting for natural fibers means earth tones and no stretch.
 But that's a total misconception.
 Natural fibers are not just for hippies and boho girls.